Feyerabend/vm/debug/README.md

 The `dvmtest.py` file contains a suite of tests designed to validate the functionality of the VM.
 Each test focuses on specific operations or scenarios to ensure the VM handles them correctly.
-The tests include:
+The tests include: arithmetics, division by zero, logical and comparison operators, arrays, function calls.
-- *Arithmetics*: Verifies addition and division operations.
-- *Division by zero*: Checks the VM's behavior when attempting to divide by zero.
-- *Logical and Comparison*: Validates logical AND and comparison operations.
-- *Arrays*: Tests loading and storing values in arrays.
-- *Function Calls*: Examines function calls and returns, including argument handling.